lolpre/PokerBot/README.md

 1. In scopes, click on the "Bot" check box.
 1. Copy the link created below the Scopes list, and go to the link.
 1. Refer to Method 1 for the remaining steps.

+### 4: Running the Bot
+1. Run the pokerbot.py file on your local machine.
+1. Once the bot goes online (depicted with a green dot beside its profile picture), the bot is now available to use.
+Have fun playing Poker!